Title 16: Education

-(B) The amount of an award for the incremental costs associated with the installation of a space heating, water heating, cooling, or refrigeration system that uses biomass, a geothermal/ground source, wind, or solar energy as the primary heating or cooling source shall be 75 percent of the approved cost of those elements of the project specifically related to the renewable fuel source being used; provided that those elements may include the costs of necessary equipment, a chimney, air quality technology, and additional square footage necessary to house the heating unit and fuel; and further provided that those elements shall not include the costs of staff areas, site improvements relating to fuel delivery, and other ancillary costs as determined by the commissioner.
+(B) The amount of an award for the incremental costs associated with the installation of a space-heating, water-heating, cooling, or refrigeration system that uses biomass, a geothermal ground-source, wind, or solar energy as the primary heating or cooling source shall be 75 percent of the approved cost of those elements of the project specifically related to the renewable fuel source being used; provided that those elements may include the costs of necessary equipment, a chimney, air quality technology, and additional square footage necessary to house the heating unit and fuel; and further provided that those elements shall not include the costs of staff areas, site improvements relating to fuel delivery, and other ancillary costs as determined by the Secretary.

-(C) The amount of an award shall be 50 percent of the approved cost of a project or applicable portion of a project which results in consolidation of two or more school buildings and which will serve the educational needs of students in a more cost-effective and educationally appropriate manner as compared to individual projects constructed separately.
-A decision of the commissioner as to eligibility for aid under this subdivision (C) shall be final.
-This subdivision (C) shall apply only to a project which has received preliminary approval by June 30, 2013.
+(C) The amount of an award shall be 50 percent of the approved cost of a project or applicable portion of a project that results in consolidation of two or more school buildings and that will serve the educational needs of students in a more cost-effective and educationally appropriate manner as compared to individual projects constructed separately.
+A decision of the Secretary as to eligibility for aid under this subdivision (C) shall be final.
+This subdivision (C) shall apply only to a project that has received preliminary approval by June 30, 2013.

 (8) Eligible construction cost.

 (A) Space and cost parameters.
-Only those portions of a project shall be eligible for construction aid which meet space and cost parameters adopted by the state board.
-The parameters shall define maximum square footage costs, maximum gross square footage per student by grade range and school size and shall include minimum and maximum square footage allowances per student for programs and services.
+Only those portions of a project shall be eligible for construction aid that meet space and cost parameters adopted by the State Board.
+The parameters shall define maximum square footage costs, maximum gross square footage per student by grade range and school size, and minimum and maximum square footage allowances per student for programs and services.

-(B) Construction costs eligible for state aid may include: the cost of a preliminary land test on an approved project as required under 10 V.S.A. chapter 151; and any expenditures of federal funds for retrofitting to conserve energy or for asbestos abatement.
-Expenditures of federal funds for any other purpose shall not be eligible for state aid.
-Expenditures of funds borrowed under subdivision 563(21) of this title shall not be eligible for aid.
+(B) Eligible costs.
+Construction costs eligible for State aid may include the cost of a preliminary land test on an approved project as required under 10 V.S.A. chapter 151 and any expenditures of federal funds for retrofitting to conserve energy or for asbestos abatement.
+Expenditures of federal funds for any other purpose shall not be eligible for reimbursement by State aid under this chapter.
+Expenditures of funds borrowed under subdivision 563(21) of this title shall not be eligible for reimbursement by State aid.

 (d) Emergency aid.
-Notwithstanding any other provision of this section, the commissioner may grant aid pursuant to subdivision (a)(7) of this section for a project the commissioner deems to be an emergency, up to a maximum total project cost of $100,000.00.
+Notwithstanding any other provision of this section, the Secretary may grant aid pursuant to subdivision (a)(7) of this section for a project the Secretary deems to be an emergency, up to a maximum total project cost of $100,000.00.